jfpatrick/pyqt-tutorial/docs/source/fast/7-testing.rst

 ============================

 GitLab CI is a powerful tool to ensure the code you publish on GitLab works as expected.
-It's a pipeline that sets up a virtual machine and runs a number of operations on your code, namely running tests, linting, producing coverage reports, and many more.
+It's a pipeline that runs a number of operations on your code, namely running tests in an isolated container, do linting, producing coverage reports, and many more.

 It is mostly setup already by the Acc-Py team, and some extra customizations are added by ``bipy-gui-manager``.
 To learn more about the nature of such modifications, check out the `.gitlab-ci.yml` file description